 In order to access a VPN pool, you just have to enter your username, followed by ‘@’ the pool name.

 Well, VPNs are Virtual Private Networks.
 These networks allow users to privately access remote servers.
 We say private because VPNs offer encryption.
 Popular VPNs use a variety of VPN protocols such as OpenVPN and use powerful 256-bit encryption to all incoming and outgoing network traffic.

 In general, one of the major use cases of VPNs is geo-block bypassing, followed by privacy.

 Now there are tons of VPNs in the industry.
 Some are free, others are budget-friendly and there are also high-end VPNs.
 That said, not all of them can be trusted.

 Speaking of which, here’s our top recommendation:

 - NordVPN – Most Secure VPN.
 Comes with powerful security features such as Nordlynx, AES 256-bit encryption, kill switch, CyberSec, and obfuscated servers.
 Offers an audited strict no-logging policy.
-Offers 5200+ servers all over the world.
+Offers 5200+ servers in 59+ countries.
 Fast enough to offer speeds of up to 36.43 Mbps (50 Mbps standard connection).
-Costs just $3.30/mo, supports 6 multi-logins, and comes with a 30-day money-back guarantee.
+Costs just $3.29/mo, supports 6 multi-logins, and comes with a 30-day money-back guarantee.

 - CyberGhost – Easy to Use VPN.
 Incredibly intuitive to use on iOS, Android, Mac, Windows, and more.
-Comes with a massive 7000+ server network in 90 countries.
+Comes with a massive 7700+ server network in 90+ countries.
 Easily cable of delivering fast speeds of up to 46.13 Mbps (50 Mbps standard connection).
-Costs just $2.25/mo, offers 7 multi-logins per subscription, and offers an extensive 45-day money-back guarantee.
+Costs just $2.29/mo, offers 7 multi-logins per subscription, and offers an extensive 45-day money-back guarantee.